TMS Entertainment: History of TMS Entertainment

 Kyokuichi Co., Ltd. opened its first amusement arcade in 1991, and joined the Sega Group in 1992 through a business alliance with Sega and Sega Toys.
-In the same year, Tokyo Movie Shinsha became a subsidiary of Sega through a stock acquisition.

 On November 1, 1995, Sega absorbed Tokyo Movie Shinsha into Kyokuichi, with Kyokuichi as the surviving company.
 In conjunction with this merger, Kyokuichi made Telecom Animation Film and TMS Photo, which were subsidiaries of Tokyo Movie Shinsha, its own subsidiaries.
 Kyokuichi established a Tokyo branch office and launched its animation production division, Tokyo Movie Division.
 The name of the company was credited as Kyokuichi Tokyo Movie in the anime works produced at that time, however international prints used the TMS-Kyokuichi name.

 In 1996 the Los Angeles studio was established.

 On January 1, 2000, Kyokuichi changed its name to TMS Entertainment Co., Ltd. The name Tokyo Movie remained as the name of the animation production division and as the brand name for animation production.

 In 2003, the company completely withdrew from the textile business.
 Since then, animation production and amusement arcade operations were the two mainstays of its business.

 In 2003, American brokerage group Merrill Lynch became the second-largest shareholder in TMS Entertainment after acquiring a 7.54 percent stake in the studio.
 Merrill Lynch purchased the stake purely for investment purposes and had no intention of acquiring control of the firm's management.

 In 2005, Sega Sammy Holdings acquired a 50.2% stake in TMS Entertainment, making it a subsidiary.

 In 2006, the Tokyo branch was reorganized as the Tokyo headquarters and merged with the Head Office in Nagoya, Aichi Prefecture.
 The headquarters then moved to Shinjuku, Tokyo.
 The Los Angeles studio was reorganized as TMS ENTERTAINMENT, USA, INC.